-Service-learning combines academic learning and educational goals with student action in real life situations outside the classroom.
-Young people are given the opportunity to learn and develop as leaders through active participation in thoughtfully organized service experiences that meet vital community needs.
+Campus & Community Engagement, part of Butte College's Service Learning and Volunteerism Program, combines academic learning and educational goals with student action in real life situations outside the classroom.
+Individuals are given the opportunity to learn and develop as leaders through active participation in thoughtfully organized service experiences that meet vital community needs.
 The opportunities are coordinated in collaboration with the school and community.
-With a smooth integration in the student's academic curriculum, it provides structured time for a young adult to think, talk, and write about what he/she experiences during the service activity.
+With a smooth integration in the student's academic curriculum, it provides structured time for individuals to think, talk, and write about what they experience during the service activity.
 That in turn allows young people the chance to create knowledge based upon real situations in their own communities.
 This further enhances what is taught in the classroom by extending learning beyond the classroom.
-Service-learning helps to foster the development of a sense of caring for others, hopefully resulting in a lifetime of community involvement and awareness.
+Campus & Community Engagement helps to foster the development of a sense of caring for others, hopefully resulting in a lifetime of community involvement and awareness.

 -- National Commission on Service-Learning, 2002, p.3

-The Butte College Office of Service Learning & Volunteerism advocates making service an integral part of students' education at the college, creating an expectation of service as an important component of the higher education experience.
+The Butte College Office of Campus & Community Engagement advocates making service an integral part of students' education at the college, creating an expectation of service as an important component of the higher education experience.
 Our goals are: